 Discover the brilliant individuals behind the Wine and Food Festival event.
 Find out how these people have honed their craft into an art.

-J oe came onto the Amador County winemaking scene in 1999 and has become one of the region’s most sought after winemakers.
-Before rejoining Renwood for the third time in 2013 as director of winemaking and general manager, he worked for a number of renowned wineries where he honed his skills and cultivated a reputation as an innovative winemaker with a passion and enthusiasm that is contagious.
+Joe came onto the Amador County winemaking scene in 1999 and has become one of the region’s most sought-after winemakers.
+Before rejoining Renwood for the third time in 2013 as director of winemaking and general manager, he worked for a number of renowned wineries where he honed his skills and cultivated a reputation as an innovative winemaker with a passion and enthusiasm that are contagious.
 Joe’s first job at Renwood was a harvest position.
-By the time he completed his degree in Biology and Chemistry at Sacramento State University he had caught the winemaking bug and his career took off in the cellar at Renwood where he has held every production position since.
+By the time he completed his degree in biology and chemistry at Sacramento State University, he had caught the winemaking bug, and his career took off in the cellar at Renwood where he has held every production position since.

-The Renwood vineyard, located on the hills behind the winery, is predominantly planted with the Grandpere clone of Zinfandel in both head trained and trellised vines.
-The slope of the vineyard has shallow soils with good drainage which is optimal for Zinfandel.
-Renwood also grows Petite Sirah, Mourvedre, Barbera and Alicante which can be found in some of their Grandpere Zinfandel blends.
-The old vine Zinfandel tradition continues to thrive at Renwood with select vineyard sites that feature old vine, dry farmed, head-pruned Zinfandel.
+The Renwood vineyard, located on the hills behind the winery, is predominantly planted with the Grandpere clone of Zinfandel in both head-trained and trellised vines.
+The slope of the vineyard has shallow soils with good drainage, which are optimal for Zinfandel.
+Renwood also grows Petite Sirah, Mourvedre, Barbera and Alicante, which can be found in some of their Grandpere Zinfandel blends.
+The old-vine Zinfandel tradition continues to thrive at Renwood with select vineyard sites that feature old-vine, dry-farmed, head-pruned Zinfandel.
 Each source is specially selected to highlight unique soils, elevations, exposure and vine material.
-The estate grown grapes are also supplemented by fruit sourced from premier Amador County vineyards and Renwood winemakers work with these growers and recommend viticulture practices which result in the highest quality fruit.
+The estate-grown grapes are also supplemented by fruit sourced from premier Amador County vineyards, and Renwood winemakers work with these growers and recommend viticulture practices which result in the highest-quality fruit.

-T yler Tennyson grew up on the Kitsap Peninsula, just a ferry boat ride away from Seattle and received his Bachelor’s Degree in Urban Geography from the University of Washington in 2004.
-After graduation he settled in Seattle and began his career in commercial real estate.
-At the same time, he also began traveling to some of the world’s premiere wine destinations, making wine on his own at home and even taking some winemaking classes at South Seattle Community college.
+Tyler Tennyson grew up on the Kitsap Peninsula, just a ferry-boat ride away from Seattle, and received his Bachelor’s Degree in Urban Geography from the University of Washington in 2004.
+After graduation, he settled in Seattle and began his career in commercial real estate.
+At the same time, he also began traveling to some of the world’s premier wine destinations, making wine on his own at home and even taking some winemaking classes at South Seattle Community College.

-“Simply put, I love Washington Wine.
-I’m proud to have learned from some of the most innovative winemakers in the state and to be among the Washington wine community where so many understand the value in guiding a wine through the cellar with minimal intervention in order to showcase the vineyard, varietal and vintage.
+Tyler says, “Simply put, I love Washington wine.
+I’m proud to have learned from some of the most innovative winemakers in the state and to be among the Washington wine community, where so many understand the value in guiding a wine through the cellar with minimal intervention in order to showcase the vineyard, varietal and vintage.
 I believe that the diversity in climate and varied soil types make Washington wines some of the most intriguing wines in the world – each with their own story and distinct sense of place.
-With a rich 30-year history, Gordon Estate is truly a pioneer in Washington Wine and I couldn’t be more excited to have found my home as a winemaker here.”
+With a rich 30-year history, Gordon Estate is truly a pioneer in Washington wine, and I couldn’t be more excited to have found my home as a winemaker here.”